"A lie told often enough becomes truth."

 Summary

-This page briefly described the precarious path of policing theory from Sir Robert Peel through the growth of
+This page described the path of policing theory from Sir Robert Peel through the growth of pragmatism in

-pragmatism in the 1800's to contemporary community based policing theory.
-While citizens continue to fear
+the 1800's to contemporary community based policing theory.
+While citizens continue to fear crime, experts

-crime, experts recognize that it will never be eradicated.
-Embarrassed by an inability to erase crime, public
+recognize that it will never be eradicated.
+Embarrassed by an inability to erase crime, public administrators

-administrators sought alternative ways to appease the public.
-Foot patrol, although proven not to reduce
+sought alternative ways to appease the public.
+Foot patrol, although proven not to reduce crime, succeeded

-crime, succeeded in causing citizens to simply believe they were safer and offered potential long-term
+in causing citizens to simply believe they were safer and offered potential long-term benefits.

 Through the 1980's and beyond, some leaders tacitly embraced an unwritten policy of attempting to